yangemilym/callbacks-node-review/README.md

 ## Callback Practice

 - [ ] Complete the `getUsernames` function inside of `callback-practice.js`.
 The `getUsernames` function should take in an array of user Ids, and call the `callback` function with the array of usernames as its argument.
-- [ ] The user information should be retrieved from the JSON placeholder API: https://jsonplaceholder.typicode.com
+- [ ] A working implementation for a function that gets a single username is already provided.
+Utilize that function to complete `getUsernames`.